 But some days you just need a pick-me-up.
 And if a pair of the best walking shoes or workout leggings aren't giving you the energy to get out this time around, there are other simple ways to get back that motivation quickly.

 How to boost workout motivation in 11 easy steps

 Keeping a workout journal allows you to see progression each week and provides you with instant workout motivation.
 If your progress feels too slow and you're tempted to quit, read back through your journal.

-“Whether it be your step count, number of runs or the length of your yoga class, writing it down makes it all the more real and allows you to see how far you’ve come,” says fitness coach and founder of The Blast Plan, Annie Deadman (opens in new tab).
+“Whether it be your step count, the number of runs or the length of your yoga class, writing it down makes it all the more real and allows you to see how far you’ve come,” says fitness coach and founder of The Blast Plan, Annie Deadman (opens in new tab).

-You can also keep track of your workouts using one of the best workout apps that can be linked up to your fitness tracker.
+You can also keep track of your workouts using one of the best workout apps, many of which can be linked up to one of the best fitness trackers.
 You can then easily look through the app to reflect on your progress week by week.

 Having said this, don’t worry if you aren’t always improving.
 We’re not machines and everyone will have some weeks that are quieter than others.

 Motivation will have its peaks and troughs and it’s important to also be kind to yourself.
 Realizing this will help motivation in the long term.